Wind-WindKids/winding/samples/sophieandwind/back_cover_quartet.md

 @page: text, small
 About the author
 The author works at one of the labs where pieces of modern-day magic quietly come together.
-An active pilot in the past, he still flies some times and finds inspiration in art, flight, technology, and the creative threads that connect them.
+An active pilot in the past, he still flies some times and finds inspiration in art, flight, technology, and the creative particles that connect them.

 @page: rectangle, cutout, square
 ![Wind’s photo, lab, fusion powered dragon on the table, futuristic, photorealistic.](snaps/author.png)